FayCarsons/glace/README.md

 WIP Clojurescript + WebGL progressive pathtracer, supporting raytracing and raymarching.
 Includes a system for generating materials, including conversion of RGB color palettes to materials.

 Currently in need of some cleaning up, has test scenes, a sphere packer algorithm.
-Could be generalized and made a bt more accessible.
+Could be generalized and made a bit more accessible.

 Here are some example outputs
 ![sphere-packr8-NOaberration](https://github.com/FayCarsons/glace/assets/95594152/f3d6440c-274d-4ae6-9320-2f6a7eeccee2)